Uzmani/TDD-menu-app/README.md

 The objectives of this challenge are to:

-1. Fix the Rails application so that the existing tests pass
+1. Fix the Rails application so that the existing tests pass.
+Begin with model unit tests, then the controller unit tests, then integration tests.

 2. Implement the tests marked as pending

 ###RULES

-1. You are not allowed to edit existing view files (you ARE allowed to create new ones)
+1. You are not allowed to edit existing views  (you ARE allowed to create new ones)

 2. You are not allowed to modify existing tests, except when removing ```pending``` to complete the implementation